 Customers may be required to purchase music books/scores and any relevant accessories as required to support their learning.
 As individual learning requirements are different please speak to your music teacher about any additional support materials that you may need.

 Customers are expected to pay any examination fees and to make arrangements for accompanist, as appropriate.

 Our Music Schools offer 33 lessons between October and July in accordance with the calendar of weeks and Music School closure periods.
 Please see Lesson & Pricing page for further details.

 If a lesson has been offered and you/your child does not attend you will still be charged.
 We regret we are unable to offer an alternative for lessons missed due to holidays, sickness, school trips, exams and dental/medical appointments.

 Our educational ethos is to maintain the long-term consistency of teachers and students where possible.
-Services For Education reserves the right to change teachers for reasonable reasons such as retirement, maternity, long-term absence etc. If you are unhappy with any aspect of our provision please contact firstname.lastname@example.org
+Services For Education reserves the right to change teachers for reasonable reasons such as retirement, maternity, long-term absence etc. If you are unhappy with any aspect of our provision please contact the Head of the Music School, firstname.lastname@example.org